Skip to content

 Date

-The NAO says the complexity of mega-projects requires special governance arrangements and stronger approvals.
+The NAO says the complexity of mega-projects requires special governance arrangements.
 Image credit: Shutterstock

 These are the small number of public projects that are “particularly costly, innovative, risky, complex and/or strategically important”, according to the National Audit Office (NAO).